 If you’re interviewing for law jobs, you’re probably wondering what type of questions you’ll be asked.
 Excellent question!

-As we discussed previously, employers are looking for a mix of hard and soft skills (including enthusiasm, humility, and curiosity)—skills and traits you want to display when answering common legal job interview questions.
+Employers are looking for a mix of hard and soft skills (including enthusiasm, humility, and curiosity)—skills and traits you want to display when answering common legal job interview questions.

-- What were your favorite law school classes?
 Again, an easy question to ask that can be a minefield for the unprepared.
-It doesn’t really matter how you respond to this, as long as the courses you offer have a reasonable relationship to the job you’re interviewing for.
+It doesn’t matter how you respond to this, as long as the courses you offer have a reasonable relationship to the job you’re interviewing for.
 If you’re interviewing at a small law firm that only does civil cases, it’s suspicious if all of your favorite courses are criminal law and procedure.
-Perhaps you’re just interviewing here because you can’t get the job you really want?
+Perhaps you’re just interviewing here because you can’t get the job you want?
 (Which may be true, but isn’t the best impression to convey!)
 Before the interview, look over your transcript and think about what classes are most related to the work you’d be doing in the role you’re interviewing for.
 Easy — those are your favorite classes!

-- What type of law are you interested in?
 If you’re interviewing for an entry-level position in a firm, or with a judge or certain internships, you might not be expected to have a strong interest in exactly the subject matter of the job on offer.
-However, you still need an answer prepared to explain what type of law you eventually see yourself practicing.
+However, you still need an answer prepared your elevator pitch to explain what type of law you eventually see yourself practicing.
 “I’m not sure,” is not a good answer!
 If you have to, make something up.
 But have a reasonable answer ready to go.

-- Why is this job a good fit for you?
 It’s unlikely you’ll be asked this question directly, but it’s likely to be asked obliquely. (“Why Organization X?”)
-This is where you get to showcase the research you did on the organization and job description.
+It is where you get to showcase the research you did on the organization and job description.
 You want to show that a) you know what the job description requires and b) that you’re a good fit.
 For example, “I’m really excited about the mix of work in this position.
 I enjoy client interaction, so I’d like to help out with the weekly legal information booth.
 But I’d also like to improve my courtroom skills, and expand on the work I did in the family law clinic in law school, so the opportunity to handle regular motion hearings is appealing.”

-- I see you like baking…what type of things do you like to bake?
-As I’ve argued elsewhere, the most important information on your résumé actually has nothing to do with law at all — it’s your hobbies and interests.
+The most important information on your résumé actually has nothing to do with law at all — it’s your hobbies and interests.
 If well selected, these can fill a good chunk of time in an interview and allow you to make a more human connection with the interviewer.
-However…you have to actually do these things!
+However, you have to actually do these things!
 I once asked a candidate what kind of cooking he enjoyed, and he looked at me blankly until I showed him the Interests section of his résumé, which listed “cooking” as an interest.
-Turns out he didn’t cook at all, which was somewhat confusing (and made me wonder who wrote his résumé!).
+It turns out he didn’t cook at all, which was somewhat confusing (and made me wonder who wrote his résumé!).